rslgp/insomnia-to-swagger/README.md

-# Insomnia to Swagger README
+# Insomnia to Swagger converter README

 **USAGE:**
 - (tested on Insomnia 9.2.0 [help > about])